-Prescription drug coverage is a core component of most employer-sponsored health plans, but the way benefits manage and pay for medications is often opaque to employees.
-The system revolves around a structured list called a formulary, combined with a tiered cost-sharing model designed to balance access, clinical effectiveness, and cost control.
-Understanding how this works is critical for HR leaders, benefits brokers, and employees alike-especially as pharmacy spending continues to rise.
+Prescription drug coverage sits at the center of most employer-sponsored health plans.
+But how plans manage medication costs often stays hidden from employees.
+The system hinges on a list called a formulary, paired with a tiered cost-sharing model that balances access, clinical effectiveness, and cost control.
+That matters for HR leaders, brokers, and employees — especially as pharmacy spending keeps rising.

 What Is a Formulary?

-A formulary is a dynamic, regularly updated list of prescription drugs approved for coverage by a health plan, pharmacy benefit manager (PBM), or self-funded employer plan.
-It is not a static document-formularies are revised quarterly or even monthly based on new drug approvals, safety data, and price negotiations.
-The formulary serves as the gatekeeper, determining which drugs are covered, at what level, and under what conditions.
+A formulary is a regularly updated list of drugs a health plan, PBM, or self-funded employer will cover.
+It's not a one-and-done document.
+Plans revise formularies quarterly — sometimes monthly — as new drugs launch, safety data shifts, and price negotiations happen.
+The formulary acts as the guide, deciding which drugs get covered, at what tier, and under what rules.

 Most formularies are structured into tiers, each with a different cost-sharing obligation for the patient:

 - Tier 1 (Generic Drugs): Lowest copay.
-These are chemically identical to brand-name drugs but cost a fraction of the price.
-Most plans encourage or require generic use whenever available.
+Chemically identical to brand-name drugs but much cheaper.
+Plans encourage generic use whenever available.

 - Tier 2 (Preferred Brand Drugs): Moderate copay.
-These are brand-name drugs selected by the plan or PBM as cost-effective choices, often due to negotiated discounts or rebates.
+Brand-name drugs selected by the plan or PBM as cost-effective, often due to negotiated discounts or rebates.

 - Tier 3 (Non-Preferred Brand Drugs): Higher copay or coinsurance.
-These are brand-name drugs not on the preferred list; patients pay more to access them, often as a disincentive unless a medical necessity exception is granted.
+Patients pay more to access these, unless a medical necessity exception is granted.

-- Tier 4 (Specialty Drugs): Highest cost-sharing, often coinsurance rather than a flat copay.
-This tier covers high-cost biologics, injectables, and drugs for chronic conditions like rheumatoid arthritis, multiple sclerosis, or cancer.
-Specialty drugs represent a small percentage of prescriptions but a large share of total drug spend.
+- Tier 4 (Specialty Drugs): Highest cost-sharing, often coinsurance.
+Covers high-cost biologics, injectables, and chronic condition drugs like rheumatoid arthritis, multiple sclerosis, or cancer.
+Few prescriptions but a large share of total drug spend.

-Formularies can be open (offering coverage for most drugs, with varied cost-sharing) or closed (excluding certain drugs entirely unless exceptions are approved).
+Formularies can be open (covering most drugs with varied cost-sharing) or closed (excluding some drugs unless exceptions approved).
 Most employer plans use an open formulary with strict tier management.

 When an employee fills a prescription, the pharmacy submits a claim to the PBM or health plan.
-The system checks the patient’s formulary tier, benefit design (deductible, copay, out-of-pocket max), and any prior authorization or step therapy requirements.
-The employee pays the calculated cost-share, and the plan pays the remainder (net of discounts and rebates).
+The system checks the patient's formulary tier, benefit design, and any prior authorization or step therapy requirements.
+The employee pays the calculated cost-share, and the plan pays the remainder (after discounts and rebates).

 Prior Authorization (PA)